The Vue Vite example is a runnable Vue 3 app for @vue-solana/vue.

 Wallet Note

-The example uses Solana Wallet Standard discovery.
+The example uses unified wallet discovery.
 Install Phantom, Solflare, Backpack, or another standard wallet before testing browser extension wallet flows.
 On supported Android Chrome runtimes, @solana-mobile/wallet-standard-mobile can expose installed native mobile wallets through Mobile Wallet Adapter in the same wallet list.
+On iOS browsers, Phantom, Solflare, and Backpack can appear through wallet-specific universal links.